kxr/o-must-gather/README.md

             Cluster API URL: ['https://api.ocpprod.example.com:6443']
            Cluster Platform: ['None']

+- You can now point the omg command to a file and it will uncompress it for you, but **only** if is a valid file.
+What is a valid file?:
+  - It is a tar file, we use tarfile module to validate that, not just by extension.
+  - It have only one root directory inside the tar file and the name starts with "must-gather".
+  Once it match this criteria the file is uncompressed on the current directory and it move
 ### `omg machine-config`

 This feature assist you in exploring the MachineConfigs in a more human-friendly way.
 You can use it in the following